Text consolidated by Valsts valodas centrs (State

 in this Law, then the maximum permissible percentage specified in

-(2) Upon determining the maximum permissible percentage, it
+(2) When determining the maximum permissible percentage, it

 must be ensured that, as a result of cumulating aids, the